Faby73-Dev/Faby73-Dev/README.md

 </br>

 #### About me:
-> **Hey there, I'm Faby a junior I am Fabian, freelance Junior Back-end Developer, I like reading, mathematics, calculus.
+> **Hey there, I'm Faby a junior I am Fabian freelance Junior Back-end Developer, I like reading, mathematics, calculus.
 On my GitHub I will develop data structure algorithms for example Trees, Fifo, Lifo.
 Queues; through different programming languages.
 I hope my resources are useful and I thank you for visiting my profile and you can contact me through my social networks for any questions.**

 </br>
 </br>